paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

 #### References in Text
 The Endangered Species Act of 1973, referred to in subsecs. (b)(1)(A), (B), (e)(1), and (f)(1)(A), is Pub.
 L. 93–205, Dec.
 28, 1973, 87 Stat.
 884, as amended, which is classified principally to chapter 35 (§ 1531 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1531 of this title](./chapter-035-endangered-species.md#section-1531) and Tables.

-The Federal Advisory Committee Act, referred to in subsec. (i)(B), is Pub.
+The Federal Advisory Committee Act, referred to in subsec. (i)(1)(B), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
 770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Abolition of House Committee on Merchant Marine and Fisheries
 Committee on Merchant Marine and Fisheries of House of Representatives abolished and its jurisdiction transferred by House Resolution No. 6, One Hundred Fourth Congress, Jan.
 4, 1995.
 Committee on Merchant Marine and Fisheries of House of Representatives treated as referring to Committee on Resources of House of Representatives in case of provisions relating to fisheries, wildlife, international fishing agreements, marine affairs (including coastal zone management) except for measures relating to oil and other pollution of navigable waters, or oceanography by section 1(b)(3) of Pub.
 L. 104–14, set out as a note preceding [section 21 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section21&num=0&edition=prelim), The Congress.
 Committee on Resources of House of Representatives changed to Committee on Natural Resources of House of Representatives by House Resolution No. 6, One Hundred Tenth Congress, Jan.
 5, 2007.